Inverness, Mississippi: Primary and secondary schools

 The Town of Inverness is served by the Sunflower County Consolidated School District (formerly Sunflower County School District).
 Residents are zoned to school in Moorhead, Mississippi.
 As of 2012 it was zoned to Ruleville Central High School (now Thomas E. Edwards, Sr. High School), at the time the sole school of the district.

 After desegregation began in Inverness in the mid-20th century, white parents withdrew their children from the white public school, which closed.
 The white high school students began attending a private school in Indianola.
 Formerly Inverness School (K-8) is the sole public school in Inverness.
 Inverness School closed in 2022, with students redirected to Moorhead.

 Central Delta Academy was constructed in Inverness as a segregation academy, a private school for white students whose parents did not want them in the public school system, which was under federal rulings to desegregate.
 It closed on May 21, 2010.
 The building was auctioned off in 2011, and was bulldozed soon thereafter.

 Colleges and universities

 Delta State University, a public research university, and Mississippi Valley State University, a historically black college, are in the area.

 Public libraries

 The Sunflower County Library operates the Inverness Public Library.
+It was previously in a "Community House".
+In 1962 its location changed to that of a facility that was formerly a grocery store.
+By 2012 it was in Inverness City Hall.